TherealJC/LabOne/README.md

 git config --global user.email "MyEmailHere"
 Although now my question is, why does this occur ?
 Why do you need an Email ?
 Or did i go wrong somewhere ?

+After Tuesdays class, I have some new challenges that I faced:
+We had quite a lot of trouble trying to figure out the brackets, we had our equation set out, but figuring out
+where to actually put the brackets was a mystery, Me, Rory, and Kyren managed to kind of figure it out
+but there is still confusion there, I will do more study on JS.